openchair

 FAQ

-What does the Concierge actually do?
+What does OpenChair Assistant actually do?

 It's a chat surface that can call your venue data live (clients, bookings, schedule, waitlist) and propose actions you can approve and send.
 Fourteen action types across gap-fill, reconnect, retention, scheduling, feedback, and automation setup.
 Owners get full access; staff get a tighter subset focused on their own clients.

-What does each Concierge turn cost?
+What does each Assistant turn cost?

 Why is the chat saying 'Upgrade to PRO'?

-Concierge chat is PRO-only.
+Assistant chat is PRO-only.
 FREE venues see a passive lock screen on mobile and an upgrade screen on web with starter chips.
 Switching to PRO unlocks chat, all action types, and data-aware suggestions.

 What's the difference between Send, Queue, and Hold-to-confirm?